kestra-io/terraform-provider-kestra/docs/guides/working-with-yaml.md

 We have chosen to use a full yaml in terraform definition since the structure is recursive and dynamic, so it can't be described using terraform internal schema.

+There is 2 ways (for flow) to handle yaml:
+* use `keep_original_source = true` method: the raw yaml will be send and save in Kestra.
+* use `keep_original_source = false` method: the default one (due to BC change), the yaml will be encoded in json before behind to the server, so comment and indent will be handle by the server

-!> Take care that this terraform provider is not aware of task & plugins.
+!> Take care with `keep_original_source = false` that this terraform provider is not aware of task & plugins.
 It can't know default values of properties, and most of convertion logic done by Kestra Server.
 If you see diff that **is always present** (even just after apply), your flow on terraform must have a minor difference return from the server.
 In this case, **copy the source from Kestra UI** in your terraform files to avoid these difference.

 There is in terraform a lot of function that allow to work properly with this yaml content :